1. False alarms — fatal to any monitoring

 By default, Checkmk takes the thresholds 80 % for WARN and 90 % for CRIT for the fill level of file systems.
 Now 80 % for a 2 Tbyte hard disk is 400 Gbyte after all — perhaps a bit much buffer for a warning.
 So here are a few tips on the subject of file systems:

-Create your own rules in the Filesystem (used space and growth) rule set.
+Create your own rules in the Filesystems (used space and growth) rule set.

 The parameters allow thresholds that depend on the size of the file system.
-To do this, select Levels for filesystem > Levels for filesystem used space > Dynamic levels.
+To do this, select Levels for used/free space > Levels for used space > Dynamic levels.
 With the Add new element button you can now define your own threshold values per disk size.

 It is even easier with the Magic factor, which we will introduce in the final chapter.